SvetlanaPrus/SvetlanaPrus/README.md

 09.21-present: Programming for the Web with JavaScript (Level: Intermediate)

 👉 **"CodeReview"**-\
-01-02.22: "Preparing for an interview" course
+01-02.22: Preparing for an interview

 👉 **"Lectrum", the live online bootcamp** –\
 11-01.22: React bootcamp, theory\